 The following are four notable studies spanning a 20-year period that support the biological approach to gender differences:

 - Waber (1976)

 This study found that late-maturing boys were better at verbal ability than boys who were early developers.
 The implication is that these late-maturing boys were exposed to less male sex hormones and thus were granted some of the biological benefits typically associated with being a female.

 Women were tested at different times of the month.
 At the times when their oestrogen and progesterone (female sex hormones) were highest, they performed best at fine motor skills but worst in their visual-spatial tasks compared to other times when the levels of these hormones were lower.

 Found that transsexuals who underwent three months of hormone therapy adopted increased intelligence in the areas that the sex hormones were associated with: female hormone takers gained skills in verbal fluency and became worse at visual-spatial skills and less aggressive.
 Those that took the male hormones showed the opposite effects.

 - Galligani et al. (1996)

-- Tested the effect of testosterone and a placebo on aggression
+- Tested the effect of testosterone (and a placebo) on aggression.

-- Used 43 males of age 19-40 were used.
+- 43 males of age 19-40 were used.

 - They were given either 600mg of testosterone a week or a placebo containing no testosterone.

-- The experiment lasted 10 weeks.
+- The experiment lasted ten weeks.

 - No significant difference was found in aggression between the control group and the supplement takers.